 1 Configure Transaction Ordering

 You can specify the order in which you want transactions that are part of a profile to appear in reports.
-For details on ordering transactions, see "Transaction Ordering Page" on page 252.
+For details on the user interface, see "Transaction Ordering Page" on page 268.

 2 Configure Transaction Coloring